astechedu/WebDevOpsTutorial/ansible.basics.md

 Ansible is defined as an open-source, cross-platform tool for resource provisioning automation that DevOps professionals popularly use for continuous delivery of software code by taking advantage of an “infrastructure as code” approach.

+OR

+Ansible is a configuration and orchestration management tool where applications are deployed automatically in a variety of environments.

 **Plugins**